vinicius-martinez/ocp-pipeline-sandbox/README.md

 # Openshift Jenkins Pipeline Showcase

-The following project was created to showcase some of the Openshift Jenkins features.
+The following project was created to showcase some Jenkins features provided by [Openshift](https://www.openshift.com/)

 **Contributions and suggestions are much appreciated!**